nationalarchives/dr2-ingest/terraform/README.md

    4. If item created needs a KMS key, add it to the `dr2_kms_key` module in the `common.tf` file
    5. If this is a lambda which needs to be added to the ingest dashboard, add the lambda name to `local.dashboard_lambdas` in `common.tf`

-8. (Optional) To quickly validate the changes you made, run
+9. (Optional) To quickly validate the changes you made, run
    ```
    [location of project] $ terraform validate
    ```

-9. Run Terraform to view changes that will be made to the DR2 environment AWS resources
+10. Run Terraform to view changes that will be made to the DR2 environment AWS resources
-    1. Make sure your credentials (for the environment that you are interested in) are valid/still valid first (the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN)
+    1. Make sure your credentials (for the environment that you are interested in) are valid; if not, follow the instructions at Step 4 and then
-    2. If you have the AWS CLI installed:
-        1. run `aws sso login --profile [account name where credentials are] && export AWS_PROFILE=[account name where credentials are]`
-        2. run `aws sts assume-role --role-arn arn:aws:iam::[account number]:role/[terraform role] --role-session-name run-terraform`, which should return a JSON
-        3. run `export AWS_ACCESS_KEY_ID=[paste value from JSON]`
-        4. run `export AWS_SECRET_ACCESS_KEY=[paste value from JSON]`
-        5. run `export AWS_SESSION_TOKEN=[paste value from JSON]`
-    3. Switch to the Terraform workspace corresponding to the DR2 environment to be worked on `terraform workspace select [workspace]`
+    2. Switch to the Terraform workspace corresponding to the DR2 environment to be worked on `terraform workspace select [workspace]`
         1. run `terraform workspace list` to see available workspaces and the current workspace
-    4. Run
+    3. Run
          ```
          [location of project] $ terraform plan
          ```

-10. Run `terraform fmt --recursive` to properly format your Terraform changes before pushing to a branch.
+11. Run `terraform fmt --recursive` to properly format your Terraform changes before pushing to a branch.

 ### Adding preingest modules